peercoin/rfcs/text/0006-remove-pow-block-signature/0006-remove-pow-block-signature.md

 ## Summary

-Peercoin blocks contain a block signature covering it's contents, as is required by the Proof-of-Stake algorithm.
+Peercoin blocks contain a block signature covering its contents, as is required by the Proof-of-Stake algorithm.
 Unfortunately this block signature requirement has also been imposed on Proof-of-Work blocks, while these don't strictly need the signature as the Proof-of-Work covers the entire block's content.
 This RFC proposes the removal of the requirement for a valid signature in Proof-of-Work blocks.